sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

  ***My Model vs Benchmark:***

 My model could not fit total cases to a Logistic Function, however the benchmark model did not have any problems predicting the forecast within 95% confidence.
 This was because Michigan is on a different epi curve.
 Since my model is fitting to a standard Logistic Function f(x), it was unable to predict the forecast.
-The benchmark model takes into different epi curves, it was able to predict better than my model.
+The benchmark model takes into account different epi curves, and hence it was able to predict better than my model.

 ----